JakeDern/otel-arrow/docs/otap_basics.md

 For the `record` we need to start again with a Schema message, but since we also have dictionary encodings for the `str` column, we need to create a DictionaryBatch message.
-The mechanics of tracking the set of keys and values for for a particular column are an implementation detail and out of scope for this document.
+The mechanics of tracking the set of keys and values for a particular column are an implementation detail and out of scope for this document.
 Following the DictionaryBatch, we can include RecordBatch messages.

-So in the first `ArrowPayload` for the `LOG_ATTRS` table, wes will send three Encapsulated Arrow IPC messages within the `record` body as follows:
+So, in the first `ArrowPayload` for the `LOG_ATTRS` table, we will send three Encapsulated Arrow IPC messages within the `record` body as follows:

 ```